p/vcproj2cmake/README.txt

 There's no appreciable way to immediately re-build the updated configuration - see CMake list "User-accessible hook on internal cmake_check_build_system target?".

-To cleanly re-convert _all_ CMakeLists.txt in an isolated way after a source upgrade via SCM, you may invoke target update_cmakelists_ALL, followed by doing a full build.
+To cleanly re-convert _all_ CMakeLists.txt in an isolated way (one step) after a source upgrade via SCM, you may invoke target update_cmakelists_ALL, followed by doing a full build.

+Unfortunately, for the case of newly deleted files of a project, a CMake configure run as forced by a subsequent build run will error out due to not finding the deleted file within its file list, thus there's no way to automatically and conveniently reconvert the affected CMakeLists.txt file(s) in this case, since the entire build environment (and especially important targets such as update_cmakelists_ALL), is rendered non-working until the next successful configure run.
+Thus in such cases the user needs to resort to manually re-running the converter script (e.g. vcproj2cmake_recursive.rb) again.

 === Troubleshooting ===